View Patricia Kesselmayer's Obituary on www.crescent-news.com/ and share memories

 Funeral services for the immediate family will be held at St. John's Lutheran Church, with the Reverend Ted Rellstab officiating.
 Interment will follow at the church cemetery.

-Contributions made in Pat's memory (, St. John's Luther Church or a ) can be mailed to the funeral home.
+Contributions made in Pat's memory (, St. John's Lutheran Church or a ) can be mailed to the funeral home.

 The Zachrich Family Funeral Home, 114 William Street, Holgate, Ohio 43527, was entrusted with the services.